cfielder/GPR-for-Photometry/README.md

     formation rate of your galaxy of interest, and then (3) will contain the photometric property you wish to predict, such as
     (g-r) restframe color.
     **NOTE** that the column names in (1) MUST match the column names in (2).
+  - `gp_model_only()`, the second function in `mw_gp.py` is used to return only a GPR model.
+This has uses for specific test cases and analyses explored in the paper, such as those presented in Sect.
+4.2.3, where we only want to train a photometric model once, but query the model with multiple different galaxy structural parameters.
   - This algorithm is adapted for the method presented in Fielder et al. 2021.
 After the GPR has been defined on line 75-77, we restric the sample by a given sigma and downsample it.
 This is necessary such that the computer does not run out of memory due to how the GPR scales.